 As you can see, the star trails can have different effects depending on what direction you’re facing.
 The photo of Netley Hospital in Hampshire is facing North, With Polaris in the centre it creates circular trails.

-Star Trails are created using long exposure methods, this can be on BULB mode, or using multiple images stacked on top of each other.
-I use the stacking method, normally around 30 seconds for each image, and a minimum of 100 images to get enough star trails.
-I use a remote intervalometer so i can set it to how many shots, how long each shot will be, and how long the intervals are.
+Star Trails are created using long exposure methods, using multiple images stacked on top of each other.
+I usually take a minimum of 100 x 30 second exposures to get enough star trails.
+I use a remote shutter, so I can set it to how many shots, how long each shot will be, and how long the intervals are.